 Why did you found The Brain Peformance Center?

 The longer I work with the brain, the more I realize that no two brains are the same.
 I had been working with a neurologist since 2005 that only wanted to utilize neurofeedback to create change in the brain.

-As my style evolved, I became more eclectic, wanting to utilize different techniques to change the brain and more importantly, change the human behavior.
+As my style evolved, I became more eclectic, wanting to utilize different techniques to change the brain and more importantly, change human behavior.
 I always work off of treatment goals with my clients because I honestly believe that if you don’t know what changes you are looking for, you will not see them.
 The Brain Performance Center was built around a behavioral health model that considers the physiology and psychology of your mental state.

 Everything you do, don’t do, and how well you do depends on how your brain is working.
-We utilize an integrated approach to create change in the brain on the conscious and subconscious level.
+We utilize an integrated approach to create change in the brain on the conscious and subconscious levels.